Emerging Technologies and Digital Services Pathways

 - Understand provision and use of emerging technologies for digital content creation, sharing, and collaboration within and outside the library and information center setting.

-- Create or augment library learning models to include new forms of delivery and emerging models of literacies, such as transmedia navigation and game-based learning, with emphasis on theoretical frameworks.
+- Create or augment library learning models to include new forms of delivery and emerging models of literacies, such as transmedia navigation and game-based learning, with emphasis on theoretical frameworks and digital scholarship.

 - Utilize models of user-centered service and design-thinking in information positions of all kinds.